walterrowe/magick-frames/README.md

                           the default that centers the image in an all-edges shadow

 -o | --overwrite          specifies to overwrite the original files vs the default
-                          of keeping them and writing new files with "-frame" inserted before the suffix
+                          of keeping them and writing new files with "-framed" inserted before the suffix

 -p | --picture            add a 1-pixel black inner border + 10-pixel white outer border